 Your progression from level 4 to level 5 and achievement at level 5, your graduation and classification, are all subject to satisfying the University's assessment and progression regulations.
-These regulations are available on our website.
+These regulations are available on our website via the following link.